 Jaedan Bupin Stanford Center in the Republic of Korea

 The Jaedan Bupin Stanford Center in the Republic of Korea is a non-profit entity in South Korea.
-It was incorporated on March 31, 2020 (the “JB”).
-The JB provides the legal framework for the Stanford Center at the Incheon Global Campus (“SCIGC”).
-SCIGC is a research center sponsored by the School of Engineering, specifically, Civil and Environmental Engineering with a focus on smart city (such as technology implementation, sustainable urban systems and wellness, urban-focused entrepreneurship methods and business models, and sustainable development and global economic competitiveness) research.
+It was incorporated on March 31, 2020 (the “JB”) under Article 32 of the Civil Act and the Rules for the Operational Establishment and Supervision of Non-Profit Corporations, 1958.
+The JB provides the legal framework for the Stanford Center at the Incheon Global Campus (“SCIGC.”)
+SCIGC is a research center sponsored by the School of Engineering, specifically, Civil and Environmental Engineering.
+The focus of the research center is on smart city technology implementation, sustainable urban systems and wellness, urban-focused entrepreneurship methods and business models, and sustainable development and global economic competitiveness research.

 Relationship to Stanford

 Stanford Programs Supported